akosnikhazy/Small-Template-Framework/README.md

 the rules you see in the provided ones.

 # Make it secure
-In the cache, class, require, textt folder put a .htaccess file with deny from all This is extremely important at the cache folder, as it contains pure HTML of every page cached.
+In the cache, class, require, text folder put a .htaccess file with deny from all This is extremely important at the cache folder, as it contains pure HTML of every page cached.
 If you want to cache for example user profile page that is private: you do not want anyone in